 Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

-Both cyclobenzaprine and ibuprofen are valid options for muscle aches, but would it be smart to combine them?
+Drug interactions of both cyclobenzaprine (Flexeril) and ibuprofen are valid options for muscle pain management, but would it be wise to combine them?

-Before mixing OTC painkillers with muscle relaxants, you need to evaluate whether this combination yields better results with fewer side effects than a single drug.
+Before mixing over-the-counter (OTC) painkillers with skeletal muscle relaxants, you need to evaluate whether this combination yields better results with fewer side effects than a single drug.

 Table of Contents